The Importance of CX Transformation: Examples, Metrics to Track

 CDPs and CRMs are tools that help break down data silos with unified customer profiles.
 In practice, this means that each customer has a single customer view (SCV) that includes all of their attributes and behaviors.
 Within the platform, you can segment customers by certain criteria – for example, customers who come from an organization of a specific size.

-With this information, you can implement real-time personalization throughout the entire customer journey, across multiple channels.
-For example, if your enterprise clients who have teams of 300 or more employees have a specific need for information during their onboarding process, you can serve it to them via multiple channels without serving it to your smaller customers who don’t need the information.
+With this information, you can implement real-time personalization across multiple channels throughout the entire customer journey.
+For example, if your enterprise clients with teams of 300 or more employees have a specific need for information during their onboarding process, you can serve it to them via multiple channels without serving it to your smaller customers who don’t need the information.

-This results in a tailored experience for your entire customer base and therefore, a more elegant customer experience.
+This results in a tailored and more elegant experience for your entire customer base.

 2. AI and machine learning